 Novocaine is one of the injectable local anesthetic.
 Its numbing sensation lasts typically for 30 to 60 minutes.
-It can paired with Epinephrine to last longer, about 90 minutes.
-However, the exact time for how long Novocaine varies from the dose your dentist gives to the type of treatment you are under.1
+It can pair with Epinephrine to last longer, about 90 minutes.
+However, the exact time for how long Novocaine varies from the dose your dentist gives to the type of treatment you are under.

 What is novocaine?

-Novocaine is a local anesthetic drug and a brand of procaine.1 The procedure that needs Novocaine includes, simple dental care, small surgery, treating a cavity, wisdom tooth removal, etc.2
+Novocaine is a local anesthetic drug and a brand of procaine.
+The procedure that needs Novocaine includes, simple dental care, small surgery, treating a cavity, wisdom tooth removal, etc.

 How does novocaine works?